 What is pension consolidation?

-Over their working life, the average Brit will have between five and seven different jobs, which means they will also have several workplace pensions floating around1.
-The thing with having many pensions is that it can make retirement planning a bit difficult, especially if you can’t remember where your pots are.
+The thing with having many pensions from previous jobs is that it can make retirement planning a bit difficult, especially if you can’t remember where your pots are.
 If you want to take control over your savings, consolidating your pensions could help, and by this, we simply mean combining all or some of your pension pots into one.

 Why consolidate your pensions?